gispos/AvsPmod/README.md

 - Avisynth header version 6
 - For more see changelog

-Note: AvsPmod needs write permissions in its own directory.
+AvsPmod needs write permissions in its own directory.
 So please do not unzip into a system program directory!
 ----------------

 Releases GPo: